SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-12-really-republicans.md

   i.e., that Democrats are satanist cannibals running a child sex slavery ring.
 - She thinks Muslims should not be allowed in political office.
 - She's convinced the mass shootings of recent years were staged.
-- She talks about "Zionist supremacists" engineering Muslim migrations to drive whites to extinction.
+- She talks about "Zionist supremacists" engineering Muslim migrations to Europe to drive whites to extinction.
 - She's said Democratic officials should be _executed._